 People often ask us where our name comes from, and the answer is from King's College, Cambridge.
 The original six members of The King's Singers were all choral scholars at King's College, part of Cambridge University.
 This meant that during their time studying at university, they would sing as part of the choir in the daily services at the chapel of King's College.
 It was against the backdrop of this training and experience that the original six members (who graduated from King's in the mid-1960s) began to sing together separately, exploring different types of music.
 They first recorded in 1965, under the not-so-catchy name 'Schola Cantorum Pro Musica Profana in Cantabridgiense'.
 This recording put the group into the consciousness of the famous conductor Sir Neville Marriner, who in August 1966, invited them to perform in concert.

 Several more concerts followed, under the name 'Six Choral Scholars of King's College, Cambridge', before, on 1st May 1968, the group made it's London debut in another of Neville Marriner's concerts, this time under another new name: The King's Singers.
-And so we count 1st May as the birthday of the group, and in 201B it was precisely 50 years since that inaugural concert.
+And so we count 1st May as the birthday of the group, and in 2018 we celebrated 50 years since that inaugural concert.

 After the success of that London debut, the group's fortunes snowballed, and relationships began with the BBC, with record companies, with promoters and with many composers and arrangers who would become a huge part of The King's Singers history.